ImperialCollegeLondon/champ/paper.md

 # Summary

-CHAMP (CHAMP is an HPC Access and Metadata Portal) provides an easy to use workflow for FAIR data generation and publication using high performance computing (HPC) resources.
+CHAMP is a high performance computing (HPC) and metadata portal which provides an easy to use workflow for FAIR (Findable, Accessible, Interoperable, and Reusabe) data generation and publication.
 It provides a web based interface allowing submission of HPC workloads and subsequent one-click publication of the results to data repositories such as Zenodo.
 Depositions support rich metadata to repositories that include a full implemention of the Subject property of the DataCite metadata schema [@datacite].

-Users submit jobs simply by choosing from pre-configured software and computing resource specifications:
+Users submit jobs simply by choosing from pre-configured software and computing resource specifications (see Figure 1).

 ![The form for the initial step in job creation](docs/images/resources.png)

-The user is then asked to upload the required input files for their chosen software and may optionally provide a job description:
+The user is then asked to upload the required input files for their chosen software and may optionally provide a job description (see Figure 2).

 ![The form for the file upload step in job creation](docs/images/job_files.png)

-The status of jobs is available via a dedicated view.
+The status of jobs is available via a dedicated view (see Figure 3).
 Publication to data repositories is also possible once the job has completed, with the reserved persistent identifier (a DOI) shown associated with the job.

 ![Summary table of jobs run using the portal](docs/images/job_list.png)

-CHAMP makes use of the Open OnDemand [@Hudak2018] framework.
-This allows CHAMP to be portable across different HPC systems and to integrate flexibly with institutional infrastructure (e.g. authentication mechanisms).
+CHAMP makes use of the Open OnDemand [@Hudak2018] (OOD) framework.
+This allows CHAMP to be portable across different HPC systems and to integrate flexibly with institutional infrastructure (e.g., authentication mechanisms).

 CHAMP represents over 15 years of experimentation in HPC portal design [@Harvey2014].
 The recent 2.0 release is a ground up rewrite to facilitate its